MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-query-acceleration-how-to.md

 1. Download the query acceleration packages.
 You can obtain a compressed .zip file that contains these packages by using this link: [https://aka.ms/adls/qqsdk/.net](https://aka.ms/adls/qqsdk/.net).

-2. Extract the files in this .zip file to any directory on your local drive.
+2. Extract the contents of this file to any directory on your local drive.

 3. In a console window (such as cmd, PowerShell, or Bash), switch to the directory that contains the extracted files.

-4. Use the [nuget.exe CLI](https://docs.microsoft.com/nuget/consume-packages/install-use-packages-nuget-cli) to install each package to your project.
+4. Install each package to your project by using the [nuget.exe CLI](https://docs.microsoft.com/nuget/consume-packages/install-use-packages-nuget-cli).

    These example commands install each package into a subdirectory of a project named `packages`.